liferay/liferay-docs/discover/portal/articles/190-managing-users/01-users-and-organizations/02-advanced-user-management.markdown

 ## Numeric Screen Names [](id=numeric-screen-names)

-In prior versions, the ability to use numeric user screen names was disabled via the default portal property
+In prior versions, the ability to use numeric user screen names was disabled out of the box via the default portal property

     users.screen.name.allow.numeric=false